Nomahd/CBCMGDoorControlSystem/README.md

 **AutoIt Scripts
 CBCMG Door Mobile Application
 Desktop Tray Utility
-SQL Query
 Web Server**

 ## AutoIt Scripts
 The scripts are used to perform window and mouse commands on the door security application program running on the host machine.

-## SQL Script
-In Microsoft SQL Server 2012 (or similar), open the SQL script and execute to create the necessary database and tables.

 ## Web Server
 Place the WebApplication folder (inside the Web Server folder) in a location of your choosing (suggest C:\inetpub\www) and